 Photos taken by the Long Beach Police Department on March 4, 2014, show a dark trail on the floor running from the bathroom door and into the room.
-One theory suggests that the victim was in the bathroom when she was bludgeoned in the back of the head with a dumbbell.
-Markings on the floor suggest that, at some point in the attack, the victim’s bleeding head was near the bathroom door, and she was dragged toward the shower.
+One theory suggests that Dana was in the bathroom when she was bludgeoned in the back of her head.
+Markings on the floor suggest that, at some point in the attack, Dana’s bleeding head was near the bathroom door, and she was dragged toward the shower.

-Note: The victim’s eyeglasses, which she was wearing when she last was seen on camera alive and well in the house, are in the upper right corner of LBPD photo img_00134.
+Note: Dana’s eyeglasses, which she was wearing when she last was seen on camera alive and well in the house, are in the upper right corner of LBPD photo img_00134.
 She would have needed her glasses to watch a video on her iPad.

 Reddish-brown tread prints from Birkenstock sandals can be seen on the bathroom floor.
-In home-surveillance videos, the victim’s husband can be seen wearing Birkenstock sandals on the morning that he called 911 to report that the victim had injured herself while doing yoga.
+In home-surveillance videos, Huck can be seen wearing Birkenstock sandals on the morning that he called 911 to report that Dana had injured herself while doing yoga.

-One theory suggests that the husband tried to clean the bloodstains off the concrete floor, but was unable to remove them completely.
+One theory suggests that Huck tried to clean the bloodstains off the concrete floor, but was unable to remove them completely.
 To further disguise the bloodstains, he coated the floor with decorative stain.
-The husband had experience using such stain in the past; he was a general contractor who had applied decorative stain to concrete surfaces throughout the house.
+He had experience using such stain in the past; he was a general contractor who had applied decorative stain to concrete surfaces throughout the house.

 According to the report prepared by Los Angeles County Sheriff’s Department Scientific Services Bureau, dated July 15, 2014 (four months after the search was conducted): “The exercise room was tested with the luminol reagent.
 Four dumbells, one drawer on the hutch, four areas on the floor and one of the black mats luminesced.
 These areas were tested with a presumptive chemical test for blood and all gave a negative result.
 No evidence items were collected.” [sic]